 Holmes quickly deduces that there is blackmail afoot, and it takes Holmes only a short time to decipher the message, by reading every third word -

-Pandergast’s side would eventually come out on top, but the fate of the surviving loyal crew was now divisive.
-Armitage, and a small number of other prisoners, including a man named Evans (who would become Beddoes) would not stand for cold blooded murder, and so before the event they were set adrift in a small boat.
+Prendergast's side would eventually come out on top, but the fate of the surviving loyal crew was now divisive.
+Armitage and a small number of other prisoners, including a man named Evans (who would become Beddoes) would not stand for cold-blooded murder, and so before the event, they were set adrift in a small boat.

 Luckily for the survivors, the small boat was spotted the next day by a passing ship; and the survivors passed themselves off as survivors from a passenger liner.
-The survivors would therefore find themselves transported to Australia, but as freemen rather than prisoners.
+The survivors would therefore find themselves transported to Australia as freemen rather than prisoners.

-No scandal though emerges because of the events that had passed, and the police surmise that Hudson had killed Beddoes before fleeing the country.
-Holmes though, figures the opposite has occurred; believing that Beddoes had killed Hudson as he through his secret was already exposed.
-Holmes then concluded that Beddoes had gathered as much money as he could, and had himself left the country.
+No scandal emerges, however, because of the events that had passed, and the police surmise that Hudson had killed Beddoes before fleeing the country.
+Holmes, though, figures the opposite has occurred; believing that Beddoes had killed Hudson as he through his secret was already exposed.
+Holmes then concluded that Beddoes had gathered as much money as he could and had himself left the country.

 Despite the lack of scandal, Victor Trevor had himself left the country, travelling to the Indian subcontinent.
-There he was said to be prospering as a respected and successful plantation owner.
+He was said to prosper there as a respected and successful plantation owner.

 The Problem Explained